 Doreen Wang, global head of Brand Z at Kantar Millward Brown, attributed the rise of the urban middle class in China as a significant factor in the performance of several brands.

-Other factors that have contributed to brand growth in China include the shift to millennial consumers; local brands exceeding multinationals for the first time in certain sectors; local brands investing more in digital media; and China’s advance in e-commerce and social media.
+Other factors that have contributed to brand growth in China include the shift to millennial consumers; local brands exceeding multinationals for the first time in certain sectors; the ingenious conversion rate optimization strategies actualized; local brands investing more in digital media; and China’s advance in e-commerce and social media.

 Chinese brands are also now beginning to make inroads overseas – 72% of Lenovo’s revenues were acquired from outside of China, with Huawei measuring 58% and ZTE 47%.
 The award for ‘Fastest Global Brand Builder’ went to Huawei.
 While people’s experience of Chinese brands abroad has resulted in positive feedback, Chinese brands are still not well recognized.
 Deepender Rana, chief executive of Kantar Insight, Greater China, said: “Chinese brands have a good story to tell – they just need to tell it better.”

 The expected slowdown of China’s economic growth to 6.5% this year has been the focus of much recent attention.
 But WPP chief executive Sir Martin Sorrell said: “If China was a stock, I would be bullish on it.”
 China had advantages – patience and its tendency to think long term – that make it an ideal place for brands to grow and thrive, Sir Martin added.